TurtleEngr/gitproj/README.md

 seen this.
 That includes their .ssh/ dir with their ssh keys.
 They better have passwords on their private keys!
 Someone making this mistake will likely have password-less keys.
-Yikes, what a security mess--all their keys, and shared keys, will need to be changed.
+Yikes, what a security mess--all their keys, and shared keys, will need to be changed on all the systems they access.

-Sure you can "delete" the mistake, but if it was pushed to your main git server, it will be in the repo forever, unless to do the work needed to rip it out.
+Sure you can "delete" the mistake, but if it was pushed to your main git server, it will be in the repo forever, unless you do the work needed to rip it out.
 Yeah, there are tools that will do it, but they are not trivial, and your repo should be "locked" for a few hours until it is repaired.
 Maybe a faster solution: create a new repo, from